Paying Rewards to Marine Pollution Whistleblowers under APPS is Essential to Enforcement

 Kohn explained, “The concept of paying whistleblower incentives originated during the U.S. Civil War, with fraud in military contracting being hard to police.”
 He compared that scenario to trying to police marine pollution on the open seas at explaining while APPS is well-known, “Its potential is untapped.”
 Kohn reiterated “Whistleblower reward laws are the most powerful tool the U.S. has to protect against fraud and to enforce its laws.”

-Kohn also pointed out the importance taking a broad approach when reviewing APPS violation cases, “An APPS violation may indicate another violation has occurred under laws such as the Foreign Corrupt Practices Act, False Claims Act or Bank Secrecy Laws.”
+Kohn also pointed out the importance of taking a broad approach when reviewing APPS violation cases, “An APPS violation may indicate another violation has occurred under laws such as the Foreign Corrupt Practices Act, False Claims Act.”